khannoussi-malek/the-discoverer/README.md

 ### Option 4: CLI Integration

-Use The Discoverer CLI in scripts and automation pipelines.
+Use Navo CLI in scripts and automation pipelines.

 **Best for:**
 - Automation scripts